Meniscus Injury Overview

-A meniscus injury of the knee is common among both athletes and non-athletes.
-The knee joint has two menisci—one is on the inside of the knee, known as the medial meniscus, and the other is on the outside, known as the lateral meniscus.
-In the form of a C-shape, the meniscus is wedged between the femur (thigh bone) and tibial (shinbone) to help maintain balance and stability.
+In the form of a C-shape, the meniscus is wedged between the femur (thigh bone) and tibia (shinbone) to help maintain balance and stability.
 In other words, the menisci help distribute the weight of the body appropriately across the knee joint.
-Without the meniscus, an uneven weight distribution would occur which would lead to overload of the cartilage surfaces.
+Without the meniscus, an uneven weight distribution would occur leading to overload of the cartilage surfaces.

 A meniscus injury can occur by way of tears and strains, some of these injuries are mild and can be treated conservatively, while others are serious and will require surgical intervention.
 Typically, a torn meniscus is caused by twisting or turning quickly, often with the foot planted while the knee is bent.
 Meniscus injuries are most commonly seen in soccer, football, basketball and skiing,